 If you visit the Southern parts or around Reykjavik and the Ring Road, you won’t need a 4WD.

 However, if you plan to visit highlands such as the Northern regions or F-roads, you’ll surely need a 4WD vehicle.

-You should check mountain roads’ condition and opening before going.
+You should check the mountain roads’ condition and opening before going.

 In brief, you can’t drive on F-roads without a 4WD.
 F-roads are mountain or highland roads that are not regularly maintained.
 Some F-roads will need a big SUV or even specialized vehicles.

-If you travel Iceland on a budget, hatchbacks cars would be a perfect choice.
+If you travel to Iceland on a budget, hatchback cars would be perfect.

-There’s a wide range of budget cars you can choose from, but you should select a medium car to be more comfortable.
+There’s a wide range of budget cars you can choose from, but you should select a medium vehicle to be more comfortable.

 Should I rent a car in the winter?